Posts Tagged: email

 A short while later, Jeff makes another booking request.
 He uses his personal email address again, but this time he’d like to make a request for organization “B”.

 When Jeff makes his second request, MIDAS will see that there is already a single client in its database matching Jeff’s email address.
-At this point one of two things will happen, based on whether the “Allow client record updates” setting has been enabled in MIDAS.
+One of two things will then happen, depending whether the “Allow client record updates” setting has been enabled in MIDAS.

 If the “Allow client record updates” option is disabled, MIDAS will reuse Jeff’s original details (i.e. organization “A”).
 This will result in both his booking requests being for organization A.